Internships at Georgia State Parks & Historic Sites

 Those with at least a Bachelor’s degree in the natural sciences, resource management, recreation, history, and business administration are encouraged to apply.
 Each of the four PRHS regions, as well as the PRHS headquarters office, will offer at least one MIT opportunity.
 The positions will pay $12/hour, require a maximum 29-hour work week, and will last for a six month period.
 The site manager shall have primary responsibility for supervision of the MIT.
 Upon evaluation and recommendation of the site manager, the position can be extended for up to an additional six months.
 It should be noted that after serving the maximum 12-month period, associates will not be eligible for hourly employment with PRHS again for 13 weeks.
 The individual will be expected to meet established standards of conduct and dress of the Division.
 Infractions in these areas can lead to termination.
 The individual would be evaluated through the same report of performance process as other PRHS associates.
 This MIT opportunity will help an individual gain experience and knowledge to compete for full time positions as they become available.

-In order to apply, please complete the MIT Application located at
+In order to apply, please complete the MIT/Intern Application located at

 .
 Additional questions can be directed to the PRHS Volunteer Coordinator at